akshayjoshii/zendesk-mle/coding_task/evaluation/README.md

 *   **Cons:**
     *   Requires more complex data preprocessing.
     *   Requires adjustments to the model architecture, loss function, and evaluation metrics compared to standard multi-class setup.

+## IMPORTANT: NEXT STEPS

+As we have seen above, given that the combined labels are very rare and represent a real phenomenon of multi-intent utterances, pursuing the **Multi-Label Classification** approach (outlined in the **3rd section**) is likely to yield a more robust and representative model, despite the increased implementation complexity.

+This will involve:

+* Preprocessing the labels to unpack combined intents into their constituent parts.

+* Select a pretrained multilingual baseline & a SOTA LLMmodel architecture capable of multi-label classification.

+* Implement light-weight adapters or fine-tuning strategies to adapt the model for multi-label outputs.

+* Implement a multi-label loss function and different evaluation metrics.

+* Evaluate the model on the test set, considering the data drift and class imbalance.

+* Benchmark the **multi-label** baseline model's performance against the **multi-class** baseline approach to validate the benefits of the multi-label strategy.

 ## EDA Script